And neither the Yankees nor the Mets came out of it looking good.

 And Billy was still showing Reggie up, in front of his teammates... in front of TV cameras sending this game to a nationwide audience, tuning in to see the next chapter of Yankees vs. Red Sox.
 At this moment, Billy vs. Reggie was a hotter rivalry.

 Batboy Ray Negron, who now runs the Yankees' community outreach program, realized that this could get bad, and threw a towel over a TV camera.
-Unfortunately, that wasn't the only camera recording the scene.
+Unfortunately, that wasn't the only camera recording the scene -- merely the only camera that he could reach.

 Billy accused Reggie of loafing -- a defensible argument, but not one you make in front of the man's teammates.
 Reggie denied it.
 Certainly, he wasn't intentionally loafing.
 According to Reggie, Billy was not only cursing at him, but got so angry he was incoherent.
 Billy said he would kick Reggie's ass.